arsenij-ust/GD2Viz/inst/extdata/documentation/cbttc_citation.md

 ## Acknowledgements

 The  Children’s Brain Tumor Tissue Consortium ([CBTTC](https://cbtn.org/) RNA-seq data  and phenotype data for computing and visualizing the GD2 Score can be accessed from the [Kids First Data Resource Portal](https://portal.kidsfirstdrc.org/login?redirect_path=/dashboard).
+The RNA-seq data (RSEM expected counts) and phenotype data for computing and visualizing the GD2 Score were downloaded from the [Xena data portal](https://xenabrowser.net/).

 ### Citation CBTTC